spiralizing/spiralizing.github.io/DSEntries/LLMs.md

 Earlier this year, I [made a post](/DSEntries/SentimentSongs1/)  about sentiment analysis of pop song lyrics from different artists.
 That time I used a lexicon-based analyzer (VADER) that doesn't require any kind of training because it implements a rule-based score.
 One of the disadvantages of VADER is that is not transferable to other languages because it was built specifically for the English language in social media.

-To refresh our memory: sentiment analysis consists in assigning a global *sentiment* (or sentiment score) to a phrase or statement, assigning a category and a weight to each word and averaging them to obtain a sentiment score.
+To refresh our memory: sentiment analysis involves assigning a global sentiment (or sentiment score) to a phrase or statement by categorizing each word, assigning weights, and then averaging them to obtain an overall sentiment score.
 Below some examples for the binary (positive or negative) scenario:

 |     Category     |           Example           |
 |:----------------:|:---------------------------:|